Troubleshooting

 Possible causes:

-Context menus — If the control uses
+- Context menus —

-Menu-style pickers — SwiftUI
+- Menu-style pickers — SwiftUI

-scrollto bring it into the viewport first.
+scrollto bring it into the viewport.

 Gestures not working as expected